Lupin1998/Awesome-MIM/README.md

 ## Introduction

-*We summarize awesome Masked Image Modeling (MIM) and relevent Masked Modeling methods proposed for self-supervised representation learning.*
+**We summarize awesome Masked Image Modeling (MIM) and relevent Masked Modeling methods proposed for self-supervised representation learning.** *Welcome to add relevant masked modeling paper to our project!*

 This project is a part of *our survey on masked modeling methods* ([arXiv](https://arxiv.org/abs/2401.00897)).
 The list of awesome MIM methods is summarized in chronological order and is on updating.
 If you find any typos or any missed paper, please feel free to open an issue or send a pull request.
 Currently, our survey is on updating and here is the [latest version](https://github.com/Lupin1998/Awesome-MIM/blob/master/files/Survey_on_Masked_Modeling_Latest_Version.pdf).